beherasan/MS2Compound/README.md

 # MS2Compound v 1.0.0

-MS2Compound v1.0.0 is a user friendly Graphical User Interface (GUI) for the identification of the compounds from MS/MS metabolomics data.
+MS2Compound v1.0.0 is a user friendly Graphical User Interface (GUI) for the identification of the compounds from MS and MS/MS metabolomics data.
 The tool features use of custom database for the identification of compounds.
-The current version is compatible with the customized data prepared using the fragment prediction using CFM-id tool.
-The current version of the tool is compatible with Mascot Generic Format (.mgf) files as input.
+The current version is compatible with the customized database prepared using the fragment prediction using CFM-id tool.
+Mascot Generic Format (mgf) files can be used as query input file and search against in-built or cusotm database.

 Please cite the …
 # 2. Installation